derek-moon/social-sneaker-react/README.md

- - Social Media Application when users were able to: #      : #
+ - Social Media Application featuring

 ## Description
-Social Media Application when users were able to:
+Social Media Application with the the following features:

 -Create an account
 -Login via Firebase user:pass authentication
--Create blog posts where other users could like and comment on the post -Image uploads with Dialogue
+-Create blog posts
+-Image uploads with Dialogue to Profile
 -Notifications
 -Use Cloud functions to sotre data on each post